rajan-31/Software_Systems/Mini_Project/README.md

 - [*] only active cus can login
 - [ ] ~~should not assign another manager to loan~~
 - [*] transaction history can see all, should see own only
-- [ ] any employee if select role manager, he si able to login, fix this
+- [*] any employee if select role manager, he shouldn't be able to login, fix this

 - [ ] only assigned employee should be able to proccess and accept/reject loan
-- [ ] you can transfer to yourself, handle this
+- [*] you can transfer to yourself, handle this
 - [ ] duplicate emp, cus add, handle this
 - [ ] ask again after wrong password
 - [ ] ACID